balcortex/100_days_code_web_development/README.md

 ## Day 050 - 2023/10/22

 Today I learned some advanced methods to log information in JavaScript.
 Besides console.log(), the info, warn, and error methods also display information on the console

+## Day 051 - 2023/10/23

+Today I learned about the data types in JavaScript: Number, String, Boolean, BigInt, undefined, null, Symbol, and Object.
+To find the type a of variable use the operator typeof.